dfbarrero/aiCourse/assignments/heuristics/heuristics.md

 Perform the following tasks:

 1. Get familiar with the simulator.
-Use the "conf/configPathPlanning.json" file for running it.
+Use the "conf/configPathPlanning.json" file for running it as follows:

+python r2p2.py --scenario ../conf/configPathPlanning.json

 2. Consider the grid map "res/test_2.png".
 The robot should be located at the position X=27 Y=27 and the goal X=12 Y=12.
 For setting those values, go to file "conf/controllerPathPlanning.json" and modify "start" and "goal" fields.